 - Age – One reason is that they are a new driver, such as a teen, whose parents won’t let them drive regularly until they get some experience (and age) under their belt.

 - Public transportation access – Urban dwellers that live near public transportation may only use vehicles for vacations or occasional out of town business.
 There is a saying that only crazy people drive their own vehicles in the city.

 Even in these situations, you are required to have auto insurance if you own a vehicle.
-In pretty much every state in the US you must purchase auto insurance (or show proof of financial responsibility to the state) if you are going to drive — even if you don’t drive that often.
+In pretty much every state in the U.S., you must purchase auto insurance (or show proof of financial responsibility to the state) if you are going to drive — even if you don’t drive that often.

 Infrequent Drivers STILL Need Auto Insurance

 With so many different types of people using their cars for such short periods of time, the question is often raised as to whether they need auto insurance if they only drive occasionally.

 Why You Need Auto Insurance No Matter What

 - The law – It doesn’t change or bend for occasional drivers.
 Your state has certain requirements for a registered vehicle and if you don’t meet them then you will have to face the consequences.

 The Coverage an Occasional Driver Needs

-Now that you understand why you have to have coverage, you should determine just how much coverage you need.
-As with any type of vehicle, if your car or truck is financed then you are going to have to have comprehensive and collision coverage in addition to your state required coverage.
+- Financed vehicle demands extra coverage – As with any type of vehicle, if your car or truck is financed then you are going to have to have comprehensive and collision coverage in addition to your state-required minimum.

 - There are several levels of drivers from what is considered recreational driving (less than 10 miles a week for most companies) to excessive or work driving (more than 150 miles a week).
-There are typically four to five tiers of driving levels but, as this can vary, you should check your insurance company’s policy.
+Typically, insurance companies recognize four to five tiers of driving levels but, as this can vary, you should check your insurance company’s policy.

 - If you don’t have a garage to keep your vehicle in, you may want to keep a small comprehensive policy with a high deductible just in case someone steals your car or it’s vandalized, but the choice is yours.

 Choosing the Right Car Insurance Company

 In addition, you may find that market rates have gone up, but as an established customer you aren’t seeing an increase in your premiums.
 It’s recommended that all drivers compare their auto insurance rates every six months or at least once a year.

 Also, read independent reviews about the different auto insurance companies before you make a choice.
 You will learn things like customer satisfaction rates and how easy their websites are to use.

 Imagine finding out that you are spending $30 to $40 a month extra in premiums because you like the company you are with.
 The quote tool is free, it is easy to use and you are under no obligation to make a purchase.
 Why not try it out now?